xregistry/spec/core/primer.md

 protocols.

 Even though xRegistry was built with eventing in mind, the concept of this registry specification is far more powerful.
-Take a look ath the [Possible Use Cases](#possible-use-cases) for examples outside the eventing world.
+Take a look at the [Possible Use Cases](#possible-use-cases) for examples outside the eventing world.

 ## Design Goals